Board Certification General Policies

 - Be permitted to designate themselves as Diplomates of the board of certification in their particular specialty.

 - Be permitted to use and display on business cards and stationery those certification trademarks of the Association appropriate for their particular specialty (such as “BCEM” for those certified in Emergency Medicine).
-Additionally, Diplomates making learned presentations at seminars, conferences and similar gatherings may also use and display the logo trademark in their biographical materials provided they advise the audience that their presentations represent their own views, opinions and experiences and do not necessarily reflect the views, opinions, or experiences of the Board or all members of the American Association of Physician Specialists.
+Additionally, Diplomates making learned presentations at seminars, conferences and similar gatherings may also use and display the logo trademark in their biographical materials provided they advise the audience that their presentations represent their own views, opinions and experiences and do not necessarily reflect the views, opinions, or experiences of the ABPS board or all members of the American Association of Physician Specialists (AAPS).

 ABPS and its affiliated boards of certification do not discriminate against any person on the basis of age, gender, sexual orientation, race, religion, national origin, medical condition, physical disability, or marital status.

-The American Board of Physician Specialties (ABPS) provides alternate testing dates for candidates whose religious practices pose a conflict in taking an examination on the published date.
-Candidates wishing to request a change in the test because of religious practice must submit to ABPS no less than six weeks before the published examination date a written, signed request for such accommodation.
-The request must also include the name of the religion and a statement attesting to the religious tenets that restrict such activity such as taking an examination on the date normally scheduled for the examination.
+The ABPS provides alternate testing dates for candidates whose religious practices pose a conflict in taking an examination on the published date.
+Candidates requesting a change due to religious practice must submit the request in writing to ABPS no less than six weeks before the published examination.
+The request must include the name of the religion and a statement attesting to the religious tenets that restrict such activity such as taking an examination on the date normally scheduled for the examination.
 ABPS reserves the right to request the candidate to provide documentation from a cleric of the religion verifying the requirements of the religion and that the candidate is currently a practicing member in order for ABPS to honor the request.

 ABPS also provides accommodations to candidates with disabilities, as governed by the Americans with Disabilities Act (ADA).
-All requests for accommodations due to disabilities governed by ADA must be submitted to ABPS no less than two months before the published examination date.
+All requests for accommodations due to disabilities governed by ADA must be submitted to ABPS no less than 30 days prior to the examination date.
 ABPS will make every reasonable effort to provide the accommodations requested, provided they are applicable to your diagnosed disability.
-For ABPS to provide the accommodations, it may be necessary to administer the examination on a day different from the published date.

-Requests for examination administrations with special accommodations must be presented to ABPS on letter-head stationery from a licensed, certified evaluator of your disability, at least two months in advance of the published examination date.
+Requests for examination administrations with special accommodations must be presented to ABPS on letter-head stationery from a licensed, certified evaluator of your disability.
 The evaluator must provide information regarding his or her specialty, and applicable licenses and certifications.
 The request for special examination accommodations should include the following information from the evaluator: